browserengineering/book/book/graphics.md

 [^9]: Foreshadowing future developments...

-[^10]: It\'s to delay a discussion of basic typography to next class...
+[^10]: It\'s to delay a discussion of basic typography to next chapter...

 [^11]: Right click on the link and \"Copy URL\".

 [^12]: If you\'re in the US, you\'ll probably see this phase take a
     while: China is far away!

-[^13]: In the olden days of type writers, going to a new line would be
+[^13]: In the olden days of type writers, a new line was two
-    two operations: to move down the page you would *feed* in a new *line*, and then you\'d *return* the *carriage* that printed letters to the left margin.
-You can see the same two operations below.
-When ASCII was standardized, they added separate characters for these
-    operations: CR and LF.
-That\'s why headers in HTTP are separated by `\r\n`, or CR followed by LF, even though computers have nothing mechanical inside that necessitates separate operations.
-In most contexts, however, you generally just use `\n` create a new line.
+    operations: you would *feed* in a new *line* to move down the page, and then *return* the *carriage* that printed letters to its left edge.
+You can see these same operations in the code.
+When ASCII was standardized, they added two separate characters—"carriage return" and "line feed"—for these operations, so that ASCII characters could be directly executed by teletypewriters.
+That's why headers in HTTP are separated by `\r\n`, even though modern computers have no mechanical carriage.

 [^14]: Not 800, because we started at pixel 13 and I want to leave an
     even gap on both sides.